PowerShell/Community-Blog/Posts/2021/09/my-crescendo-journey.md

 - The whole process, starting from nothing, researching both Crescendo and `vssadmin`, writing the code, creating the configuration, and generating the module took me about 4 hours.
 I thought that was pretty fast.
-- Crescendo lets to separate the logic code (your parsing functions) from the cmdlet definition and parameter handling code.
+- Crescendo lets you separate the logic code (your parsing functions) from the cmdlet definition and parameter handling code.
 I found it easier to describe the cmdlets and their parameters in the JSON file rather than having to write that code myself.
 - Crescendo handles things like **CommonParameters** and `SupportsShouldProcess` for you.
 You don't